 If the issue persists for longer than one minute, contact us.

 Solution: Check your network connection.
 Is your computer connected to the internet?
+Is the Agent still running on your machine?

 - In your computer's system tray, right-click DISCO Agent and then click Exit Agent.